Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 ## 2.1.48
 - Fixed the duration/delay of buffs that where display both more than 24 hours and the amount of days.

+## 2.1.49
+- Deactivated the waypoint ability to open its UI when simply walking on the stone.
+This was always terribly bugged and a gigantic pain when in a fight using mech pvp.
+You can still open the UI by simply pressing your action button while aiming at the stone.